-- Apply for PF amount withdrawal via UAN that is Universal Account Number: If you have UAN then you can directly apply for pf withdrawal.
+- Apply for PF amount withdrawal via UAN: If you have UAN then you can directly apply for pf withdrawal.
 You do not require your previous employer’s approval for getting this application processed.
 However, the only challenge with this option is that most employers do not share the UAN with employees and in the absence of UAN this option cannot be availed.

 - Submit your PF withdrawal application directly to the regional PF Office: Get a PF withdrawal form, fill it and submit the same directly to the regional Provident Fund Office.
 This procedure requires identity attestation since the PF office would want to be sure whether the right person is applying for withdrawal.
 Hence, your withdrawal form needs to be attested by one of the following listed authorities –

 - Any Bank Manager